CahootsMalone/maxis-streets-scenario-stuff/docs/Streets-of-SimCity-Scenario-Format.md

 ## Event Overview

-TODO: figuring out what the unknown value in the type 1 event definition section denotes may change my interpretation of how ordering works

 * Streets of SimCity scenarios use events and event groups to manage objectives, instructions, and the creation of vehicles and packages.
+* Events are triggered by something happening.
+There are five event types:
+  * Type 0: player kills a given number of AI vehicles of a given type.
+  * Type 1: player reaches a location.
+  * Type 2: player delivers a given number of packages.
+  * Type 3: player earns a given amount of money.
+  * Type 4: a rogue explodes.
-* Events are triggered by something happening, e.g., the player reaching a location or delivering a specified number of packages.
+* Each event can be triggered either a finite or infinite number of times.
 * Each event is associated with an event group and multiple events can be associated with the same group.
-* An event group is triggered when all the events associated with it have occurred.
-If an event group is associated with one or more events that can occur an infinite number of times, the group will never be triggered.
+* An event group is triggered when all the events associated with it have occurred as many times as they can.
+  * If an event group is associated with one or more events that can occur an infinite number of times, the group will never be triggered.
 * Event groups can optionally cause the player to win or lose the mission when they occur.
 * Event groups can optionally trigger the "nuclear explosion" effect (the game freezes for a few seconds while an explosion sound plays and the screen turns white and shakes) when they occur.
 * AI vehicles and packages can optionally spawn when a certain event group is triggered (otherwise they spawn after a specified time has elapsed).
-This is set in the AI and package definition sections.
+This is specified in the AI and package definitions.
+* Any event can have an objective label, but it will only be shown in the objective screen (which appears when the F3 key is held) if the event is part of an event group that causes the player to win the mission.
+* Type 0 events (player kills AIs) are enabled at the start of the mission, but only appear in the objective screen (if associated with a mission-win group) after any mission-win type 1 events (player reaches location) preceeding them have been completed.
+* Type 1 events (of any group) are only enabled if the type 1 event associated with a mission-win group before them has been triggered.
+If no mission-win type 1 event precedes them, they are enabled at the start of the mission.
+* Type 4 events (those associated with a rogue exploding) are enabled at the start of the mission regardless of their associated event group or their position in the list of events.
 * Events associated with a mission-win event group have some unique properties:
-  * They have an associated label that's displayed in the objective screen while the event is enabled.
-(The objective screen is shown when the F3 key is held.)
-Labels are specified in a separate section and can be empty strings.
-Automatic labels (e.g., "Neutralize # Hunters") will be generated if no label exists for an event.
+    * Although events that aren't type 1 are enabled from the start of a mission, their objective label will only appear in the objective screen if all mission-win type 1 events preceding them have been triggered.
   * The location of the active type 1 event (player reaches location) is shown on the map, if applicable.
   * The order of event definitions matters:
     * A type 1 event will be enabled (i.e., appear on the map and be shown in the objective screen) but cannot occur until all events that precede it and are associated with the same group have occurred.
       * For example, in the first *Granny's Wild Ride* mission, the objective that requires the player to visit city hall can only be satisfied after a prior objective (earn $2000) is completed.
-    * All events after a type 1 event won't be enabled until it occurs.
+    * All mission-win events and all type 1 events (regardless of group) after a type 1 event won't be enabled until it occurs.
       * For example, in the second *Galahad's Watch* mission, the objective that requires the player to eliminate three bosses is enabled only after the player has visited the mayor (visiting the mayor comes up a lot in Streets of SimCity).
+    * Essentially, type 1 events associated with a mission-win event group control the flow of the mission.

 # File Sections